 Once you have the component that relates to the functionality you want to extend, you can use the Gogo shell’s Service Component Runtime (SCR) commands to inspect it.
 You can execute SCR commands using Liferay Blade CLI or in Gogo shell via telnet.
 This tutorial assumes you’re using the Gogo shell via telnet.

 Execute the following command:

 For the LDAP example component you copied previously, the command would look like this:

 The output includes a lot of information.
 For this exercise, you’re interested in the services the component references.
 These are extension points.
 For example, here’s the reference for the service that imports LDAP users:

 ...
 Reference: LdapUserImporter Interface Name: com.liferay.portal.security.ldap.exportimport.LDAPUserImporter Cardinality: 1..1 Policy: static Policy option: reluctant Reference Scope: bundle ...

-search other components from the App Manager.
+for, search other components from the App Manager.

 If you plan on overriding the referenced service, you’ll need to understand the